 One of the most common causes of yellow nails is a fungal infection.
 As the infection worsens, the nail bed may retract, and nails may thicken and crumble.
 In rare cases, yellow nails can indicate a more serious condition such as severe thyroid disease, lung disease, diabetes or psoriasis.

 Nails with a bluish tint can mean the body isn't getting enough oxygen.
-This could indicate an infection in the lungs, such as pneumonia.
+This could indicate a lung problem, such as emphysema.
 Some heart problems can be associated with bluish nails.

 If the nail surface is rippled or pitted, this may be an early sign of psoriasis or inflammatory arthritis.
 Discoloration of the nail is common; the skin under the nail can seem reddish-brown.